Generalizations of data-driven balancing: What to sample for different balancing-based reduced models: Numerical Examples

+\begin{remark} In some practical scenarios, solely evaluations of $\BG(s)$ are available.
+A similar approach as in~\cite{BenGV20} can then be used: first, construct a reduced-order surrogate using these data via \QBT, and then use this surrogate to obtain numerical evaluations of the spectral factors required for \QBST, \QPRBT, and \QBRBT.
+We emphasize that this is just one possibility for non-intrusively computing the spectral factor data, and that we are not advocating for its use as a practical method.
+In a future work, we will consider computational strategies for computing the spectral factor data from samples of $\BG(s)$. \end{remark}

-Figures~\ref{fig:qbst_ex},~\ref{fig:qprbt_ex}, and~\ref{fig:qbrbt_ex} compare the performance of \QBST, \QPRBT, and \QBRBT, respectively, to their classical intrusive formulation.
-In each figure, the top plot depicts the \emph{true} singular values of $\sigma(\BL_\CY^\tr\BU_\CX)$ against the {data-driven} $\sigma(\wtL_\CY^*\wtU_\CX)$, and the bottom plot depicts the relative $\CH_\infty$ error $\|\Sys-\Sysred\|_{\CH_\infty}/\|\Sys\|_{\CH_\infty}$ induced by the intrusive and data-driven \ROM{}s.
-As illustrated by the figures, for each \BTr-variant {the data-driven singular values capture the true (dominant) ones accurately.} And similarly the data-driven \GQBT-\ROM{}s approach the approximation quality of their intrusive counterpart as the number of nodes $N$ increases. {Therefore, using only the relevant input-output data without having access to a state-space form, we are able to match the performance of the intrusive \BTr-\ROM{}s.}
+Figures~\ref{fig:qbst_ex},~\ref{fig:qprbt_ex}, and~\ref{fig:qbrbt_ex} compare the performance of \QBST, \QPRBT, and \QBRBT, respectively, against that of their intrusive counterparts.
+In each figure, the top plot depicts the \emph{true} singular values of $\sigma(\BL_\CY^{\trans}\BU_\CX)$ against the \emph{data-driven} $\sigma(\wtL_\CY^*\wtU_\CX)$, and the bottom plot depicts the relative $\CH_\infty$ error $\|\Sys-\Sysred\|_{\CH_\infty}/\|\Sys\|_{\CH_\infty}$ induced by the intrusive and data-driven \ROM{}s.
+As illustrated by the figures, for each \BTr-variant, the data-driven singular values capture the true dominant singular values accurately.
+Similarly, the data-driven \GQBT-\ROM{}s approach the approximation quality of their intrusive counterpart as the number of nodes $N$ increases.
+Therefore, using only the relevant input-output data, we match the performance of the intrusive \BTr-\ROM{}s.